Grantham: BMARC

 British Manufacture and Research Company (British Marc Ltd or BMARC), in Springfield Road, made munitions, notably the Hispano cannon for the Spitfire and Hurricane from 1937 onwards.
 It was owned by the Swiss Oerlikon from 1971 until 1988, becoming part of Astra Holdings plc.
 The firm was bought by British Aerospace in 1992, which then closed the site.
 It has now been developed as a housing estate.
 The site's former offices are now business units for the Springfield Business Centre.
 Grantham's register office moved there in 2007.

 Former developments

-In 1968 Reads of Liverpool built a canning factory in Springfield Road to serve Melton Mowbray, becoming American Can, then Pechiney (French) in 1988, then Impress (Dutch).
-It closed in 2006 and was demolished in 2007 to make way for a housing estate.
-Ransome & Marles Bearing had a ball bearing factory in the town until 1957, when production was moved to Newark.
+In 1968, Reads of Liverpool built a canning factory in Springfield Road to serve Melton Mowbray.
+It became American Can, then Pechiney (French) in 1988 and finally Impress (Dutch).
+It closed in 2006 and was demolished in 2007, to make way for a housing estate.
+Ransome & Marles had a ball bearing factory in the town until 1957, when production was moved to Newark.

-Mowbray and Co Ltd, a brewery, was bought by J. W. Green of Luton.
-It was founded in September 1828 and became a public company in 1880.
-It closed in 1967.
+Mowbray and Co Ltd, a brewery, was bought by J.W.
+Green of Luton.
+It was founded in September 1828 and became a public company in 1880, but closed in 1967.